-2020 Results
+2021 Results

-A total of 8 reaches were surveyed on August 1 and 2, 2020 with the help of 21 volunteers, all of which participated in the surveys (i.e., no additional volunteers contributed to shuttling).
-This was a reduced effort compared to previous years, which was a result of safety precautions taken due to COVID-19.
-No training was provided and only a limited number of participants were allowed at the event.
-As such 2020 had the fewest miles surveyed since 2001.
-Regardless surveys covered 11.29 miles of stream, approximately six miles less than the average South Fork miles surveyed in the 32-year data set (Figure 2).
-The South Fork was surveyed from Hurdygurdy Creek to the Sand Camp campground.
-The downstream most reach was also surveyed, from Craig's Beach to confluence with the Middle Fork covering 21.61 miles (Table 1).
+A total of 14 reaches were surveyed on July 31, 2021, with the help of 50 volunteers, all of which participated in the surveys (i.e., no additional volunteers contributed to shuttling).
+While larger than in 2020, this was still a reduced effort compared to previous years, which was a result of safety precautions taken due to COVID-19.
+Regardless surveys covered 23.60 miles of stream, near the average number of South Fork miles surveyed in the 33-year data set and approximately 3 miles less than average surveyed along the Middle Fork (Figure 2).
+A total of 16.38 miles along the South Fork was surveyed, from Buck Creek to Craig's Beach, though the 3.3-mile reach from McClendon Ford to Indian Bar was not surveyed.
+Along the Middle Fork, surveys were conducted from Sandy Beach to the confluence with the North Fork covering 7.22 contiguous miles (Table 1).

-The USGS gauge near Smith River (11532500) recorded a preliminary daily mean flow of 343 cubic feet per second (cfs) (USGS 2021); slightly lower than the average daily flow of 353 cfs during past fish counts.
-No volunteer surveys were conducted on the Middle Fork or North Fork.
-A total of 473 coastal cutthroat trout, three summer steelhead trout, one steelhead half-pounders, 127 Rainbow trout, three Klamath small-scale suckers, and zero spring Chinook salmon were observed across all surveys (Table 2).
-Additionally, four adult Green Sturgeon (Acipenser medirostris) were observed in the South Fork.
+The USGS gauge near Smith River (11532500) recorded a daily mean flow of 228 cubic feet per second (cfs) (USGS 2021); nearly a third lower than the average daily flow of 337 cfs during past fish counts.
+A total of 818 coastal cutthroat trout, 16 summer steelhead trout, 23 steelhead half-pounders, 97 Rainbow trout, 21 Klamath small-scale suckers, and one spring Chinook salmon were observed across all surveys (Table 1).